 Cannibal Creek Vineyard is about an hour East of Melbourne, on the fringe of Gippsland in Victoria.
 We are nestled in a greenbelt valley of high rainfall and rich soil farming land just beyond the urban sprawl, where the air becomes fresher and the distinct granite range of Mount Cannibal looms into view.

 We have a total vineyard area of approximately 5 hectares comprising Pinot Noir, Chardonnay, Sauvignon Blanc, Merlot and Cabernet Sauvignon.
-We pick and tend the vines by hand, we use sustainable soil nourishment methods, and we intervene as little as possible after picking.
+We pick and tend the vines by hand, use sustainable soil nourishment methods, and intervene as little as possible after picking.

 “4.5 stars – knocking at the door” James Halliday

 CANNIBAL CREEK CELLAR DOOR